oracle-quickstart/oci-cloudnative/src/docs/content/observability/observability-example/usecase.md

 ![json-log-details](../../images/json-log-details.png)

-Note: Notice the logContent.data which are nicely formatted based on our regex expression we provided during agent configuration.
+Note: Notice the logContent.data which are nicely formatted based on our regex expression we provided during agent configuration (Advanced parser).

 ### Summary